keusuanl-sec/keusuanl-sec/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2300AEEF&center=true&vCenter=true&width=800&lines=Hi+there+👋,+I'm+Kelvin;IT+Support+%7C+Cloud+%7C+Cybersecurity;AWS+Solutions+Architect+Associate;Hands-on+Experience+in+IT+Support,+DevOps,+and+Cloud;Passionate+about+Optimizing+Operations+and+IT+Solutions)](https://github.com/keusuanl-sec)

-# 👋 Hi, I'm Kelvin Usuanlele
+# 👋 Hi, I'm Kelvin

 > A results-driven **IT and Operations Professional** with hands-on experience in **IT Support, Cloud Computing, and Cybersecurity**.
 > I have worked at **Amazon** leading operations and performance improvements, and supported organizations with **technical troubleshooting, system administration, and cloud solutions**.